ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > 2 Please fill out the dataset questionnaire (https://forms.gle/HWADhk3Z6hUEbvVh8).
 The questionnaire asks for information about your experiments.
 This will help us create a tailor spreadsheet for you to fill out about your project.
 >
 > Please be aware that as per GDPR guidelines, we are not able to directly wrangle any metadata or data originating from living donors.
-If your project > contains metadata or data originating from living donors, please do not send us that information.
+If your project contains metadata or data originating from living donors, please refrain from sending us that information.
 >
 > After filling both forms, we will contact you with the next steps to continue the submission of your metadata collection and data.
 >